abinit/abinit/INSTALL_CentOS.md

 ```

 tells ABINIT to enable MPI support.
-Any variable or flag can be found by typing:
+All the variables and flags supported by the script can be found by typing:

 ```sh
 ../configure --help
 ```

-Most options are detected automatically by ABINIT.
+Some options are detected automatically by the script.
-For example, with the option `--with-mpi="yes"`, ABINIT will try to use the parallel fortran compiler (mpifort)
+For example, with the option `--with-mpi="yes"`, ABINIT will try to use the parallel fortran compiler
+found in $PATH (e.g. mpifort) and will try to detect the directories containing the associated libraries
-and detect directories with useful library and header files for MPI support.
+and the header files required by MPI.

-When a lot of options are used, it is advised to use a config file.
+When a lot of options are needed, it is advised to use a config file.

-!!!
-Important

-    The name of the options in the `.ac` files is in normalized form that is
-    the initial `--` is removed from the option name and all the other `-` characters
-    in the string are replaced by an underscore `_`.
-    Following these simple rules, the configure option `--with-mpi` becomes `with_mpi`
-    in the ac file.

 The `.ac` file for __our simple parallel ABINIT__ build based on OpenBLAS can be written as: